Depart from the U.S.

 Palace in Lecce, an elegant and centrally located

-Thanks to the skill with which local builders and stonemasons worked the soft,
+thanks to the skill with which local builders and stonemasons worked the soft,

-pink-tinged local stone called pietra dorata, Lecce is often noted for its Baroque
+pink-tinged local stone called pietra dorata.

-Explore the Piazza Sant'Oronzo, the city's main square and
+With our guide, explore the Piazza Sant'Oronzo, the city's main square and

 the heart of local activities for centuries.
 The square's centerpiece is the